-Once your teen has a driving permit and is legal to drive out on the road it is common to have questions about where and when they can legally drive.
+Once your teen has a driving permit and is legally driving out on the road, it is common to have questions about where and when they can legally drive.
 CarInsurance.com received a question about a teen driving out of state with a New Jersey probationary license.

 - A new driver who’s younger than 21 and is driving on a New Jersey probationary license can drive out of state.